 - Guided walks, kayaking and sundowners at Lake Sibaya

 - Transfers to lodge from non 4x4 parking

 - Park fees

 - Scuba diving and equipment hire

 You may also want to look at

-A unique safari itinerary taking in the highlights of a South Africa's exciting Kwazulu-Natal Province: spectacular scenery, the fascinating history of the British/Zulu/Boer wars, unforgettable Big 5 safaris at Phinda Game Reserve and ending at a pristine beach lodge with endless beaches, warm waters, incredible snorkelling and scuba diving as well as cultural visits to the local tribal villages.
-Scenery, history, culture, wildlife, sunny beaches - this trip has it all in spades.
+Our unique Battlefields, Bush and Beach Safari takes in the highlights of South Africa's exciting Kwazulu-Natal Province.
+From spectacular scenery and the fascinating history of the British/Zulu/Boer wars to unforgettable Big 5 safaris at Phinda Game Reserve and a pristine beach lodge with endless beaches, warm waters, incredible snorkelling and scuba diving, this itinerary includes cultural visits to local tribal villages.
+Scenery, history, culture, wildlife, sunny beaches, our Battlefields, Bush and Beach has it all in spades.